 It was thus demonstrated that erythromycin and kanamycin could be used to examine the impact of antibiotic intervention on the clonal expansion of S. aureus in order to complement the results obtained with tetracycline by Dr. McVicker.

-Determination of an in vivo sub-inhibitory and curative antibiotic dose
+Determination of an in vivo sub-inhibitory and curative antibiotic dose of erythromycin

-Bacterial population dynamics at a sub-inhibitory dose of erythromycin
+Embryo survival and bacterial dynamics are unchanged by a sub-inhibitory dose

 A sub-inhibitory dose of antibiotic was defined as a treatment which did not significantly impact on host mortality and bacterial load in the context of zebrafish embryo infection with a sensitive strain of S. aureus.
 As determined in the previous results section, a 1 nL injection of erythromycin less or equal to 100 µg/ml did not affect the survival of embryos infected with SH1000.
 The concentration of 100 µg/ml was then used to treat embryos infected with either a sensitive or a resistant strain of S. aureus (SH1000-tetR and SH1000-eryR respectively) in order to determine if it altered bacterial dynamics in vivo.
 For each time point, randomly chosen live embryos and all the dead embryos present at the time were collected individually, homogenised and the bacterial load determined.
 Embryos receiving a mock treatment (injection of PBS) after infection with the erythromycin-resistant strain SH1000-eryR displayed the expected in vivo growth pattern (Figure 3.7A).
 Bacterial numbers were steady for the first 20 hours post-infection.
 After this time two groups of infected zebrafish embryos were identified.
 In approximately half of the embryos bacterial numbers increased and embryos ultimately died when the bacterial load reached over a million.
 In the other sub-population, bacterial numbers slowly decreased and infected embryos survived.
 The same qualitative result was obtained for the bacterial strain when embryos received the erythromycin treatment after infection, in the form of an injection of 1 nL of 100 µg/ml of erythromycin (Figure 3.7B).
 The erythromycin-sensitive strain SH1000-tetR in vivo growth pattern in mock-treated embryos resembled that of the erythromycin-resistant strain (compare Figure 3.8A with Figure 3.7A).

-However, in the treated embryos, there was an unexpected difference.
-Indeed, fewer embryos died (Figure 3.8B) compared with the mock-treatment control (38 live and 3 dead embryos for treated versus 35 live and 7 dead embryos for control).